mediassumani/Escrapper/README.md

 # Escrapper
-A web scrapper package tool built in Python.
+A lightweight, simple, and easy-to-use web scrapper package tool built in Python.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.